 After retiring from NCIS in 2014, Kennedy founded a training academy for homicide detectives and established the Carolinas Cold Case Coalition, a group of active and retired federal, state and local investigators who pool their expertise to help police departments around the U.S. solve cold cases.

-Kennedy spoke with A&E Real Crime about how advances in DNA analysis have revolutionized such investigations and why many cold cases remain stubbornly difficult to crack.
+Kennedy spoke with A&E True Crime about how advances in DNA analysis have revolutionized such investigations and why many cold cases remain stubbornly difficult to crack.

 What is a cold case, and why do some cases go cold?